agusfl/bantech-mvp/README.md

 #### Execute **front-end**:

-You need to go to **client** folder and execute the following command
+You need to go to **client** folder and execute the following commands

 ```
 apt-get install node